 - 259. Where a student is taking a validated part-time course, each stage of the course is taken over two years instead of one.
-In order to avoid a student commencing the second year of the stage carrying insufficient credit, their progress must be considered at the Summer PAB during each year of study as follows: - The PAB should offer resits of any modules failed to ensure that sufficient credit has been achieved to enable progression/award to occur on completion of the full stage. - Where performance is such that future progression/award is precluded, after any resits offered, the PAB will determine any retrieval opportunities prior to continuation.
+In order to avoid a student commencing the second year of the stage carrying insufficient credit, their progress must be considered at the Summer PAB during each year of study as follows: - The PAB should offer resits of any modules failed to ensure that sufficient credit has been achieved to enable progression/award to occur on completion of the full stage. - The PAB may offer the choice of a repeat semester/stage or resits to enable the repeat to be taken within the maximum period of registration - Where performance is such that future progression/award is precluded, after any resits offered, the PAB will determine any retrieval opportunities prior to continuation.